Nritya-Lang/book/src/04-data-types.md

 ### Strings

 Strings are, essentially, sequences of characters that are, well, just that!
 From a single character on your keyboard, to even entire articles written by you, can be considered and contained in strings.
-These strings, in Feral, are often referred to as constant strings (const strings) when they are hardcoded in your code.
-Strings are also how input is received in Feral, which will be covered in the next chapter of the book.
-There are 3 ways to write constant strings in Feral:
+These strings, in Nritya, are often referred to as constant strings (const strings) when they are hardcoded in your code.
+Strings are also how input is received in Nritya, which will be covered in the next chapter of the book.
+There are 3 ways to write constant strings in Nritya:

 1. Enclosing in between single quotes ('\<some string\>')
 2. Enclosing in between double quotes ("\<some string\>")